Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 ├── dataset.py # Data loader and preprocessing for MRI slices ├── train.py # Training, validation, plotting of metrics
 ├── predict.py # Reconstruction and SSIM evaluation
-├── HipMRI_VQ_VAE_Combined_Code.ipynb # All above files combined in a notebook for running in colab ├── README.md # Documentation (this file)
+├── README.md # Documentation (this file)
 └── outputs/
     ├── train_output.txt # Output of what train.py prints when it runs.
 Shows epoch training and losses